PowerBiDevCamp/TranslationsBuilder/Docs/User Guide.md

 document**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Building%20Multi-language%20Reports%20in%20Power%20BI.md)
 and that you work through the [**hands-on lab exercises**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Hands-on%20Lab%20-%20Building%20Multi-language%20Reports%20for%20Power%20BI.md).
-These learning resources will compliment the contents you’ll find here.
+These learning resources will complement the contents you’ll find here.

+### Translations Builder Scope and Limitations

+To use Translations Builder effectively, you should be aware of a few important limitations.
+The following limitations are the result of design decisions that were made to define the scope of what Translations Builder can do.

-### Supported Dataset Editing Scenarios
+#### Supported Dataset Editing Scenarios

 Translations Builder has been designed to work with Power BI datasets running locally in Power BI Desktop.
 Translations Builder does not